gordol/mongoengine-privileges/README.md

-mongoengine-relational
+mongoengine-privileges
 ======================

-Mixin for MongoEngine that manages both sides of ToOne or ToMany relations
+Mixin for MongoEngine that manages object-level privileges